Rail transport in Great Britain: Passenger services

 Passenger services in Great Britain were divided into regional franchises and run by mostly private (that is, non-state owned) train operating companies from 1995 to 2020.
 These companies bid for seven- to eight-year contracts to run individual franchises.
-Most contracts in England are awarded by the Department for Transport (DfT), with the exception of Merseyrail, where the franchise is awarded by the Merseyside Passenger Transport Executive.
-In Scotland, contracts for ScotRail, is awarded by Transport Scotland, and in Wales, contracts for Transport for Wales Rail, is awarded by Transport for Wales, although the latter is currently publicly-owned with no plans for franchising in the near future and ScotRail is planned to be publicly owned in 2022.
-Initially, there were 25 franchises, some franchises have since been combined, others nationalised.
-There are also a number of local or specialised rail services operated on an open access basis outside the franchise arrangements.
-Examples include Heathrow Express and Hull Trains.
-Many franchises were effectively abolished due to the COVID-19 pandemic, with a new state-owned public body, Great British Railways, operating a concession contract system on the network from 2023.
+Most contracts in England were awarded by the Department for Transport (DfT), with the exception of Merseyrail, where the franchise is awarded by the Merseyside Passenger Transport Executive.
+In Scotland, contracts for ScotRail are awarded by Transport Scotland, and in Wales, contracts for Transport for Wales Rail are awarded by Transport for Wales, although the latter is currently publicly owned with no plans for franchising in the near future and ScotRail was brought into public ownership in 2022.
+Initially there were 25 franchises, but some franchises were later combined and others nationalised.
+There are also a number of local or specialised rail services operated on an open access basis outside the franchise arrangements; examples include Heathrow Express and Hull Trains.

+Many franchises were effectively abolished due to the financial effects of the COVID-19 pandemic.

+The UK government proposed a new state-owned public body, Great British Railways, which would operate a concession contract system on the network from 2023.
+In November 2025, the DfT introduced the Railways Bill to establish Great British Railways which is set to be fully operational by late 2026.
+The bill is part of a broader strategy to create a more unified and straightforward rail system by putting infrastructure management and passenger services into public ownership.

 In the 2015–16 operating year, franchised services provided 1,718 million journeys totalling (64.7 billion billion passenger km) of travel, an increase over 1994–5 of 117% in journeys (from 761 million) and just over doubling the passenger miles.
-The passenger-miles figure, after being flat from 1965 to 1995, surpassed the 1947 figure for the first time in 1998 and continues to rise steeply.
+The passenger-miles figure, after being flat from 1965 to 1995, surpassed the 1947 figure for the first time in 1998 and continued to rise steeply.